-So, learning how to secure your garage door is crucial, especially if you keep any sort of valuables in your garage, like power tools or athletic equipment which are easy to grab and resell.
+So, improving garage door security is crucial, especially if you keep any valuables in your garage, like power tools or athletic equipment which are easy to grab and resell.

-Below I’ll cover the top garage door lock options, including inside and outside locks.
-Whether you want an inexpensive, DIY door lock, or something more sophisticated, you’ll find it on this list.
+Below I’ll cover the top garage door locks, including inside and outside locks.

 Garage door locks come in two basic kinds: inside and outside locks.
 There are also combinations of indoor and outdoor locks that work well when you need both options.